LebCit/full-screen-morphing-search/readme.txt

 Then, click on the checkbox option **Icon/Image Round or Not ?!**
 If the new Icon/Image is already round (like the default one of category and tag), this option will have no effect !

+= Hitting Enter key doesn't fire a search ! =

+**As long as** the autocompletition gives results as you type,
+the Enter key will only work on given results.
+If you wish to ignore given results and fire a search query,
+type your search then just click on the search icon.

 = Autocomplete predicts only posts and pages ! =

 Yes, just for now !